mkm29/rke2/README.md

 # RKE2 Installation on Rocky Linux 8

+RKE2 version 1.27.4+rke2r1, using Cilium as the CNI (as well as completely replacing kube-proxy).
+Follow up work will be covering Hubble and visualizing Cilium metrics.
+Stay tuned :)

 ## Prerequisites

 After provisioing the VM in Hyper-V, first set a static IP: